PetterJohanssonTilia/zaptalk_frontend/README.md

 Pagination - https://github.com/PetterJohanssonTilia/zaptalk_frontend/issues/3

 ### Unresolved bugs
 When the user is loged out from losing its token the page doesn't refresh so it still appears as you're logged in.

 The search field in the movielist doesn't search if you type to fast so the user has to add or remove a character to update the search

+# Future improvements
+Making a more robust fetching of movies and other api calls.
+Currently the homepages trending section is fetching all 7500 movies to display 3 movies. the Movie page is also trying to fetch all the movies at once but is saved by the pagination.

 # Deployment
 To deploy to Heroku, follow these steps: